State-of-the-Art Diagnostic Services

 MCOT (Mobile Cardiac Outpatient Telemetry)

-This monitor consists of wearing three electrodes over a period of seven to 30 days.
+This monitor consists of wearing three electrodes or a single patch over a period of seven to 30 days.
 It is commonly used for the detection of cardiac arrhythmias (irregular heartbeats) or to explain loss of consciousness, dizziness, or palpitations.
 The MCOT differs from an event monitor in that there is actual real-time monitoring of your heart rhythm 24/7.
 The MCOT monitor often is worn for a shorter duration than an event monitor since monitoring is continuous, allowing for easier detection in rhythm changes.
+The MCOT patch monitor can be worn in the shower.

 A holter monitor is a small, portable device that uses electrodes to continuously monitor the heart on a short-term basis, usually between 24 to 48 hours.
 A holter monitor also evaluates your heart rate and rhythm.
 This test is commonly ordered because of complaints of palpitations, light-headedness, or cardiac arrhythmias.